Skip to content

 Communicate with employees

 Let your team know about the change early.
-Share timelines, benefits (like self-service portals for pay stubs and tax forms), and any new processes so employees aren’t caught off guard by new portals or pay stub formats.
-Identify payroll stakeholders who can champion the transition and reduce resistance.
+Share timelines, benefits (like self-service portals for pay stubs and tax forms), and any new processes so employees aren't caught off guard by new portals or pay stub formats.
 Some companies offer phased rollouts, piloting the new system in one department before going company-wide.

 Maintain extra vigilance after go-live

-After go-live, maintain extra vigilance through the first full year-end cycle, not just the first 30 days.
+After go-live, maintain extra vigilance through the first full year-end cycle - not just the first 30 days.
 Day 1-30 issues tend to be operational (a paycheck is wrong, a direct deposit fails).
-Quarter-end issues are structural (Form 941 liabilities don’t reconcile with deposits).
-Year-end issues can be critical (W-2s don’t match YTD totals).
-Also note the cash flow impact.
-Most automated payroll services pull funds via ACH 2 to 4 days before payday to fund tax deposits and direct deposits.
-Manual payroll typically funds on payday itself.
+Quarter-end issues are structural (Form 941 liabilities don't reconcile with deposits).
+Year-end issues can be critical (W-2s don't match YTD totals).
+Also note the cash flow impact: most automated payroll services pull funds via ACH 2 to 4 days before payday to fund tax deposits and direct deposits, versus manual payroll which typically funds on payday itself.
 This compresses your cash flow cycle by 2 to 4 days, which matters for cash-tight businesses.

 What are the common myths about payroll automation?